Tasers Are A Deadly Factor In Far More Police Encounters Than Previously Thought, Study Finds

 - More than 400 incidents included court documents that had detailed accounts of the incidents, and a fourth of those showed that Tasers were the only form of police force.

-- In 193 wrongful death cases, cities and their insurers paid a total of $172 million, but due to confidentiality, that number is certainly higher than $172 million.
+- In 193 out of a total of 442 wrongful death cases filed after the deaths, cities and their insurers paid a total of $172 million, but due to confidentiality, the actual value of awards in legal settlements is certainly higher than $172 million.

-Tasers save lives, according to Axon Enterprise, the company that makes them, and to police officials, who have cited independent studies showing that when deployed correctly, Tasers reduce injuries among both police and the people they subdue.
+Tasers save lives, say police officials and Axon Enterprise, the company that makes them, citing independent studies showing that when deployed correctly—according to “guidelines” Axon offers to police—Tasers reduce injuries among both officers and the people they subdue.
 Steve Tuttle, the company’s vice president for communications, said they are “the safest force option available to law enforcement.”

-While the company has warned police against using Tasers on someone “who is actually or perceived to be mentally ill,” that specific recommendation is not included in a list of warnings it gives to police departments, which have full discretion in designing polices for the weapon’s use.
-Officially, Axon warns police against using the weapons on people who exhibit “extreme agitation” and “bizarre behavior.”

-Amid widespread concern about police use of force—particularly with people suffering from mental or emotional issues—there is no authoritative data about fatalities involving Tasers or any weapon used by police.
-The Taser is one of the most widely used: More than 90% of U.S. police agencies use them, and the company estimates they have been deployed more than 3 million times in the field.
+But amid widespread concern about police use of force, there is no authoritative data about fatalities involving Tasers or any weapon used by police.
+The Taser is one of the most widely used: More than 90% of U.S. police agencies use them, and they have been deployed more than 3 million times in the field, says Axon.

-Axon called the Reuters report misleading because most of the deaths also involved other use-of-force and because the autopsies had not been peer-reviewed, even though courts don’t require that standard.

-While Axon keeps a record of deadly incidents involving Tasers, the company doesn’t share that data.
-Recently, it sent an alert to law enforcement groups summarizing some of the key points of the Reuters report, describing them as “not new” and promising to provide “key resources” to repudiate its findings.

 The company says that only 24 people have ever died from Tasers—18 from fatal injuries in falls caused by a Taser strike, and six from fires sparked by the weapon’s electricity.
 Not a single person, the manufacturer says, has died from the direct effects of the Taser’s powerful shock to the heart or body.
+Axon called the Reuters report misleading because most of the deaths also involved other use-of-force and because the autopsies had not been peer-reviewed, even though courts don’t require that standard.

+Read more: See a map by Reuters of fatal police encounters that involved Tasers.

+The probability of dying from a Taser in a police encounter may be impossible to calculate, researchers say, given a lack of official data on their use, the fact that deaths often have more than one cause, and other complexities.
+Partly due to ethical constraints, little scientific research exists on how Tasers affect people in mental health crises, people under the influence of drugs, those with heart defects, and those who may be pregnant.

+Axon also keeps a record of deadly incidents involving Tasers, but the company doesn’t share that data.
+After learning of the Reuters investigation, Axon sent a memo to law enforcement groups summarizing some of the key points of the Reuters report, describing them as “not new” and promising to provide “key resources” to repudiate its findings.

 Related: How Will We Police The Police?

-The probability of dying from a Taser in a police encounter may be impossible to calculate, researchers say, given a lack of official data on their use, the fact that deaths often have more than one cause, and other complexities.

-Axon changed its name from Taser in April to reflect a new focus on body cameras and digital evidence.
-While its body cameras are thought to be the most widely used among U.S. police—and as it builds up its expertise in software—most of its business still comes from Taser weapons.
+The company’s warnings do not prohibit Taser use on people suffering from mental illness.
+“It doesn’t say, ‘You shall not use this on someone that may be emotionally disturbed,'” Tuttle told Reuters.

-The news agency calls its report the most thorough accounting to date on Taser use, relying on court records, police reports, and news stories from 1983, as well as reports by other organizations, including Amnesty International.
+The news agency called its report the most thorough accounting to date on Taser use, relying on court records, police reports, and news stories from 1983, as well as reports by other organizations, including Amnesty International.
 The Reuters report used stricter criteria to determine which cases to count, but it nevertheless is still 44% larger than the 700 reported by Amnesty at the end of 2016.

+Updated to include Partovi quote and background on lawsuits and incidents involving those suffering from mental illness.